-LBGT RIGHTS: Consensual same-sex conduct is illegal, and no laws prohibit discrimination against a person on the basis of sexual orientation.
-There are no legal impediments to organizations for lesbian, gay, bisexual, and transgender (LGBT) persons.
-Anecdotal evidence suggests that societal discrimination against actual or perceived LGBT persons is common in Dominica’s socially conservative society.
-There are very few openly gay men or lesbians.
+LGBTI Travelers: Consensual same-sex conduct is illegal, and no laws prohibit discrimination against a person on the basis of sexual orientation.
+There are no legal impediments to organizations for LGBTI persons.

-Medical care is limited.
-The major hospital is Princess Margaret Hospital (telephone (767) 448-2231/5720).
-In addition, there is one other hospital in Dominica and several clinics.
-There is an operational hyperbaric chamber at the main hospital.
-The private hospital and clinics will take emergency cases.
-There is limited ambulance service on most of the island, and a sea rescue service is available at the North end of the island.
-Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
+The principal medical facility is Princess Margaret Hospital (telephone (767) 448-2231/5720).
+This hospital has an operational hyperbaric chamber.
+There is limited ambulance service on most of the island.
+Sea rescue service is available at the North end of the island.
 Doctors and hospitals often expect immediate cash payment for health services.

 Travel & Transportation